Juna Akhada Peshwani

 Girls playing Goddesses

-Shivratri is the wedding anniversary of Lord Shiva and is the biggest festival of Varanasi.
-It was celebrated on the 30th of March this year.
-Actually the date is decided by the Hindu calendar therefore it changes every year as the Hindu calender is a lunar calendar.
-As per the Hindu calendar Mahashivaratri falls on the fourteenth day of the dark fortnight of Phalguna (February/March).
-I had always wanted to document this festival and I got this great opportunity this year.
-There are several temples in Varanasi which organize a wedding parade of Lord Shiva on the Shivratri day.
-I went to the a very big temple named Mahamrityunjay Temple which is famous for its parade.
+Shivratri is the wedding anniversary of Lord Shiva and the biggest festival in Varanasi.
+This year, it was celebrated on the 30th of March.
+The date is determined by the Hindu lunar calendar, so it changes every year.
+As per the calendar, Mahashivaratri falls on the fourteenth day of the dark fortnight of Phalguna (February/March).
+I had always wanted to document this festival, and this year I finally got the opportunity.
+Several temples in Varanasi organize a wedding parade of Lord Shiva on Shivratri.
+I went to a very big temple called Mahamrityunjay Temple, which is famous for its parade.

 The ghosts

-I tried to contact the mahant of the temple who is supposed to be the organizer of the parade or at least a very important person of the organizing committee for sure but he told me straight that he did not know anything about who was organizing it.
-I was surprised to hear this.
-Anyways, I contacted several other people at the temple but nobody seemed interested enough to just tell me who was organizing the event and whom should I contact to get the permission for filming.
+I tried to contact the mahant of the temple, who was supposed to be one of the organizers, or at least an important member of the committee.
+But to my surprise, he told me straight away that he didn’t know anything about who was organizing it.
+I was shocked.
+I then asked several other people at the temple, but nobody seemed willing to say who was behind the event or who I should approach to get filming permission.
 Very strange people.
-I talked with at least 20 people but same response that they did not know who was organizing the event.
+I spoke with at least 20 people, and the response was always the same—they didn’t know who was organizing the parade.

 Goddess Shitla

-Finally I gave up with this temple and went to other one called Tilbhandeshwar Temple which is also one of the biggest temples of Shiva in Varanasi.
-People at this temple were very helping.
-They provided me all the information I needed and permitted me to come on the festival day and film inside the temple.
-I was really happy to have the permission.
-I showed up on the festival day around 8 am and was really surprised to see that preparation had already started way before I arrived there.
-There were already hundreds of people at the temple dressing up and preparing for the parade.
+Finally, I gave up on this temple and went to another one called Tilbhandeshwar Temple, which is also one of the biggest Shiva temples in Varanasi.
+The people there were much more helpful.
+They gave me all the information I needed and permitted me to come on the festival day and film inside the temple.
+I was really happy to have their permission.
+I arrived on the festival day around 8 am and was surprised to see that preparations had already been underway for a long time.
+Hundreds of people were at the temple, dressing up and getting ready for the parade.

 baby Shiva